 Bongos are shy animals and are easily frightened.
 Adult males usually live alone, while mothers and their young may form small groups.
 Bongos are mostly nocturnal, but are sometimes active during the day, too.

-We have 3 bongos at PPZ; a male named Bock who was born in 2003 at Busch Gardens in Florida, Bella, a female who was born in 2008 at Virginia Zoological Park, and Penny, who was born right here at the zoo in 2014.
+We have one bongo at Potter Park Zoo.
+Bella, a female was born in 2008 at Virginia Zoological Park.
+She did have a baby named Penny, who was born right here at the zoo in 2014.
+Penny moved to live at another zoo in 2017.